Brown Advisory Investment Fund

 As the students in the Brown Advisory Student Investment Fund know, the right answer is: “Invest.”

 W. James Price IV, a former partner and managing director of Alex.
 Brown & Sons, senior advisor at Brown Advisory, and a member of the College’s Board of Visitors and Governors, funded the program to give Washington College’s business students an edge in launching careers in finance.

 “When I finished college, I had no real-world knowledge of the investment world,” Price said.
 “When I started at Alex.
 Brown & Sons, I had great mentors but, as I look back, I always wished I had started with more knowledge of investments.”

 Students accepted into the program research companies and industries for possible investment opportunities, meet regularly with finance professionals to discuss market developments, and make recommendations about what stocks to invest in.

 That’s the rate of return students achieved last year, exceeding the NYSE overall rate of return.

-Richard Bookbinder, Alex.
-Brown Fund Senior Advisor, meets weekly with students to discuss news and developments affecting the portfolio.
+Richard Bookbinder, Brown Advisory Investment Fund Senior Advisor, meets weekly with students to discuss news and developments affecting the portfolio.
 He manages TerraVerde Capital Management, a New York-based hedge fund for green investment.
 He tweets about green investing issues.